zhijun-gu/sublime-evernote/README.md

 The currently opened file will then be attached to the selected note.
 Existing attachments of the selected note will remain untouched.

+### Clip as new Note

+`Command Palette` > `Evernote: Clip to Evernote as a new note`

+This command will take the current selections, format them as highlighted code snippets, put them in a new note, letting you choose its title, tags and notebook.

 ## Metadata

 A markdown source can start with a metadata block like the following: